jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 [bikeshedding](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality).
 If your framework does not have conventions then you could gain the same benefits by adopting conventions similar to the ones I laid out in this post.
 These conventions apply specifically to CRUD API's, but you should always find conventions and best practices for the particular architectural style that your app, framework, and language uses.
+Conventions are constantly evolving sets of best practices that are made better by community contribution.
+If you have any conventions that you like and think I have missed, please contribute by opening an issue or PR at [jtescher/play-api](https://github.com/jtescher/play-api).